demon2214/Python_compiler_plagiarism/readme.md

 pnpm dev
 ```

-📘 *Refer to `setup_instructions.md` for environment configs and database initialization.*
+📘 *Refer to `setup_instructions.md` for environment configs and database initialization..*